-Goldsmiths, University of London, commissioned Jason to create a new campus map and sign artwork (much reduced example above) to update their existing on-site wayfinding totems.
+Goldsmiths, University of London, commissioned Yellowfields to create a new campus map and sign artwork (much reduced example above) to update their existing on-site wayfinding totems.
 The existing modular-based totems were to be re-used but vinyl-wrapped with new artwork.

 The campus map was designed with a more evident visual hierarchy, clearer presentation of campus buildings and more closely aligned with the brand and associated colour palette.
 The maps were now also heads-up to align themseleves with the user’s point of view (heads-up), with what is now regarded as best practice in static on-street wayfinding maps.
 The map is supported by a look-up index located below the map.
 The design was also informed by accessibility and legibility requirements.
 As such it was tested for set-out, colour contrast, colour-blindness, font size and typeface choice relative to best practice and available guidance.
 The map was also structured to lend itself to other applications in print and electronic dissemination.